 Frank Emile Sanchis lll has been the Director of United States Programs for the World Monuments Fund in New York City since December 2010.
 Before joining WMF, he served as Executive Director of the New York City Landmarks Commission; Vice President for Historic Sites at the National Trust for Historic Preservation in Washington, DC; and Executive Director of the Municipal Art Society of New York.
-Sanchis is the author of “American Architecture, Westchester County New York”, published by North River Press in 1977.
-He currently serves on the boards of the Catskill Center for Conservation and Development, the Greater Hudson Heritage Network, and the Advisory Council of the Historic House Trust.
+Sanchis is the author of “American Architecture, Westchester County New York,” published by North River Press in 1977.
+He currently serves on the boards of the Catskill Center for Conservation and Development and the City Club of New York, and the advisory boards of the Historic House Trust and the Jay Heritage Center.
 Sanchis holds a Bachelor of Architecture from the Pratt Institute (1966) and a Master of Historic Preservation from Columbia University (1969).

 John Sare is a partner in the tax-exempt organizations practice and the personal planning practice of Patterson Belknap Webb & Tyler LLP.
 Mr. Sare has extensive experience in the representation of museums, colleges, private foundations and other types of exempt organizations.
 This work includes advising charities on the issues and options they face with respect to their endowment funds and other types of restricted gifts.
 Mr. Sare also has significant experience representing tax-exempt organizations in connection with inquiries and investigations conducted by the New York State Attorney General’s Office.
 He also advises individuals and fiduciaries on legal issues involving works of art, charitable giving, estate planning, and the administration of estates and trusts.
 From 2001 until 2011, he taught the Seminar in Law and the Visual Arts at the Columbia University School of Law.
 In 2003, he was recognized for Outstanding Pro Bono Service by The Legal Aid Society of New York.